Happy the elephant is denied personhood, to stay at Bronx Zoo

 The Florida-based group had objected to what it considered Happy's imprisonment in a one-acre (0.4 hectare) enclosure at the zoo, segregated from other elephants.

+"This is not just a loss for Happy, whose freedom was at stake in this case," the group said in a statement.
+"It's also a loss for everyone who cares about upholding and strengthening our most cherished values and principles of justice."

-Neither the Nonhuman Rights Project nor the Bronx Zoo immediately replied to requests for comment.
+A spokesperson for the Bronx Zoo did not respond to requests for comment.

 Two lower courts had previously sided with the zoo, which maintains that Happy is well cared for.